//this is the mailchimp popup form //ShareThis code for sharing images

 By assessing active candidates before interviews, businesses can ensure they're spending time only on those who meet their criteria, leading to higher-quality hires.

-Many ATSs offer integrated skills assessments, personality tests, and cultural fit questionnaires.
+Many ATSs offer integrated pre-employment assessment tools, personality tests, and cultural fit questionnaires.
 These can be sent automatically to jobseekers, with results integrated into their profile.
 Depending on the ATS, it may offer a library of tests or integrate with third-party assessment providers.
 Results can be benchmarked against desired scores to help in shortlisting.

 McKinsey research emphasizes that, with 20-30% of work time set to be transformed by automation technologies by 2031, the landscape of recruitment will also evolve.
 The skills and tools required to remain a competitive employer in the future will shift dramatically.

 In the same sense, the skills required in the jobs you hire for will also evolve rapidly.
-An ATS can help your business stay ahead by quickly identifying candidates with these future-oriented skills and ensuring that your organization remains prepared for these inevitable requirements to remain ahead.
+An ATS can help your business stay ahead by quickly identifying candidate profiles with these future-oriented skills and ensuring that your organization remains prepared for these inevitable requirements to remain ahead.

 Reporting & Analytics

-ATSs collect vast amounts of data throughout the recruitment process.
-Through dashboards, they present these as visual insights, helping businesses understand their hiring efficiency.
-Common metrics include time-to-fill, cost-per-hire, source effectiveness, and candidate drop-off rates.
+ATSs collect vast amounts of data throughout the hiring process.
+Through dashboards, they present these as visual insights and foster data-driven recruitment.
+Key recruiting metrics include time-to-hire, cost-per-hire, source effectiveness, and candidate drop-off rates.
+Some enterprise vendors can even offer predictive analytics and suggestions for better hiring efficiency.

 While an ATS is designed to handle the application and recruitment processes, a CRM system is engineered to nurture relationships with potential talent — even before they apply.

-By focusing on nurturing relationships, understanding candidate preferences, and leveraging automation with a human touch, you ensure a more favorable perception of your brand in the talent market.
-A recruitment CRM provides the tools to do just that.
+A recruitment CRM focuses on nurturing candidate relationships, understanding candidate preferences, and leveraging recruitment process automation with a human touch to ensure a more favorable perception of your employer brand in the talent market.

-A graphic depicting the typical workflow of a candidate relationship management system.
+A graphic depicting the typical workflow of a CRM which differs from that of an ATS

 Talent Pooling

-CRM systems allow companies to build and maintain a database of potential candidates.
-These could be individuals who have expressed interest in your company but haven't applied, previous applicants, or even passive talent.
+CRM systems allow companies to build and maintain a talent pool of potential candidates.
+These could be individuals who have expressed interest in your company but haven't applied, previous applicants, or even passive candidates.

 Candidate Engagement

-Aptitude Research points out that companies with a candidate-centric automation approach are twice as likely to enhance the candidate experience.
-A CRM automates these communications, ensuring consistent and timely engagement.
+Given that companies with a candidate-centric automation approach are twice as likely to enhance the candidate experience, recruitment CRM with communication automation can ensure that every potential candidate is engaged consistently and in a timely manner.

 Trust Building & Data Management